-A radiant barrier is a layer of metallic foil that blocks radiated heat, assisting in the energy performance of a building.
-First, since Ecofoil Radiant Barrier reflects 96% of radiant heat does not mean it will reduce your bills by 96% each month.
+A radiant barrier is a layer of metallic foil that blocks radiant heat, assisting in the energy performance of a building.
+First, since EcoFoil Radiant Barrier reflects 96% of radiant heat does not mean it will reduce your bills by 96% each month.
 As you can see in the example above, radiant barriers work very well at reflecting radiant heat back towards the source, keeping it much cooler on the other side of the product.

 The Science Behind Radiant Barriers

 There are three different types of heat transfer: Conduction, Convection, and Radiant.
 Let's take a look at how they work.